Want to learn more about intakes in the UAE? Talk to our experts.

 Fall intake

 The fall intake is the primary intake and offers you a wide range of courses.
-The intake starts around September or October and is aligned with many internship and part-time job opportunities.
+The intake starts around September 5 – September 30, 2026 and is aligned with many internship and part-time job opportunities.
 It also provides more scholarship and financial aid options.

 Spring intake

-Spring intake begins in January and offers a smaller number of courses compared to the fall intake.
-As a result, there are fewer students on campus and the competition for seats is lower.
-This intake also provides you with smaller class sizes and a personalised learning experience.
+Spring intake begins around January 10 – January 31, 2027 and offers a smaller number of courses compared to the fall intake.
+There are fewer students on campus and lower competition, with smaller class sizes and a personalised learning experience.

 Summer intake